 We recognize that young children are learning self-control and the ability to interact with peers and adults on a daily basis.
-We believe that self-discipline is best and we have established our environment to encourage children to develop respect for others, self-control and social adjustment.
-You will need to sign this policy which can be found on the back of the registration form.
+We believe that self-discipline is best and we have established our environment to encourage children to develop respect for others, self control and social adjustment.